dementive/JominiTranslate/README.md

 # Usage

-`python jomini-translate.py -path "./tests/english" -source english -target spanish`
+To use the command line program run `python jomini-translate.py -path "./tests/english" -source english -target spanish` To use the gui just click on the python file or run `python jomini-translate.py`

 ## CLI Arguments